 Patients in need should get the care they deserve with as few obstacles to access as possible.
 That said, the United States is a nation with over 328 million citizens, so how can we adequately cover all Americans without breaking an already fractured healthcare system?

-As we collectively search for answers, many possible solutions get bandied about.
+As we collectively search for answers, many possible solutions get discussed and debated in public forums.
 Medicare for all, a public option, and single payer terms may have flooded your airwaves in recent years, so we want to discuss the opportunities and challenges presented by each of these concepts.

-According to AARP, over 44 million Americans are currently enrolled in Medicare, which accounts for approximately 15% of the U.S. population.
+According to KFF.org, as of 2020 over 62 million Americans are currently enrolled in Medicare, which accounts for approximately 18% of the U.S. population.
 This figure is expected to balloon to 79 million in the next decade, so it is vital to assess the merits of Medicare now (before it gets overloaded with new enrollees).

 Medicare enjoys a high rate of satisfaction among its recipients.
 An estimated 80-90% of beneficiaries on Medicare rank their experience as positive.
 However, this figure slides lower when disabled patients are asked to evaluate their Medicare experience.
 This is a troubling figure, since healthcare should be geared towards those who need it most.
 If recipients have trouble accessing the resources they desperately need, then we as a society need to make sure that the system works for all of us, not just the most vocal.

 How is The ‘Public Option’ Different to ‘Medicare For All’?

 Another buzz term you may have heard in the all-encompassing healthcare debate these days is the “public option” – so let’s break it down.
 The “public” refers to the fact that it would be a move away from private insurance companies.
 Patients would be able to get coverage from the government, so they would not be vulnerable to for-profit organizations doling out care according to their profit margins.